 How are bacterial infections different from viral infections?

 Although, it is difficult to differentiate between a viral and a bacterial disease without pathological help as the mode of transmission and infection are quite similar, symptomatically, your health expert can conclude whether it is a bacterial or a viral infection.
-Medication usually starts after the confirmation of the disease.
+Dr.Sheetu Singh guides that medication usually starts after the confirmation of the disease.

 These infections occur when the pathogenic bacteria gain entry into a human body and multiply producing copies of themselves in large numbers that our immune system fails to work against them.
 This leads to the establishment of bacteria hence the disease.